Advanced Study Program

 Include transcripts from all undergraduate and graduate institutions of study.
 Electronic transcripts accepted.

-- Non-refundable Application Fee of $75.00 – payable to MIT Advanced Study Program
+- Non-refundable Application Fee of $75.00 – send check or money order payable to MIT Advanced Study Program

 Tuition Assistance for MIT Employees